 - A new company can be incorporated in the country within 1 month.
 Also, there is no requirement for our Clients to travel to Norway to meet the registrar;

 - There is no requirement for the company to appoint resident shareholders.
 Consequently, the company i) can be held by a sole shareholder and ii) can be 100% foreign owned;

 - Therefore, Norway is ranked as the 25th best jurisdiction in the world for setting up a new business in the World Bank’s annual Doing Business Survey.

 - Our Client may enjoy limited tax benefits by registering a Norway company including:

 - While the Norwegian government offers few specific incentives for investors considering Norway business registration, expectations do exist, including tax deductions for research and development (R&D) functions in Norway’s oil industry;

-- Starting a business in Norway also allows our Clients New companies to take advantage of income tax incentives from Norway or the EU (investment in a new or existing production facility, revitalization of a production area, local development, R&D and in the agro-industry);
+- New companies may also take advantage of income tax incentives enlisted in the EU rules (investment in a new or existing production facility, revitalization of a production area, local development, R&D and in the agro-industry);

 - Norway is accessible by land but mainly by sea, therefore businesses can utilize the most cost effective mode of transportation.
 Norway is ideal location for investors as it has easy to access Europe and Russia;

 - Norway boasts a technologically advanced air, land and sea transport network, allowing quick delivery of goods and raw materials within the country;

 - Norway has high literacy and computer literacy rate.
 Therefore, our Clients will be able to rely on extremely skilled employees when working in the country;